bw1129/PIDtoolbox/README.md

 # PIDtoolbox

-PIDtoolbox is a set of graphical tools for analyzing blackbox log data for multirotors.
-It is available as a standalone program for Windows, Mac and Linux, and is tailored to work for Betaflight, but will also run EMU and INAV flight logfiles.
-Although PIDtoolbox is designed for the person who likes to tinker and get the best performance possible out of their miniquad, it should be relatively straightforward for those new to the hobby as well, and there is a detailed **<a href="https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide" target="blank">Wiki page</a>** to help.
+**PIDtoolbox** is a set of graphical tools for analyzing blackbox log data for multirotors.
+It is available as a standalone program for Windows, Mac and Linux, and is tailored to work on Betaflight, Emuflight and INAV logfiles.

+* **For a detailed guide to PIDtoolbox, please visit  <a href="https://github.com/bw1129/PIDtoolbox/wiki/PIDtoolbox-user-guide" target="blank">The Wiki Page</a>**.

+* **If you would like 1-on-1 tuning consultation please visit <a href="https://github.com/bw1129/PIDtoolbox/wiki/Tuning Service" target="blank">The Tuning Service Page</a>**

+* **If you'd just like to ask a technical question about the software, tuning or troubleshooting, or you just wanna donate to the project, drop me a donation then direct message me in Facebook messenger:**

+    1. **<a href="https://www.paypal.com/donate/?business=EMCJRU9M7AKAA&currency_code=CAD" target="blank">PayPal Donate Page</a>**
+    2. **<a href="https://www.facebook.com/ThePIDtoolboxGuy" target="blank">The PIDtoolbox guy on speed dial</a>**

 ![](images/PIDtoolbox_v0.32.png)

-The motivation for the development of this tool was to create a user-friendly GUI for analyzing blackbox data, using a high-level language with simple plotting and visualization tools that are more accessible to a larger part of the FPV community.
-A second goal was to develop an objective method for comparing between flights.
-It was inspired by the way we often troubleshoot flight performance issues (e.g., vibrations, mid-throttle oscillation, propwash), where we make back to back test flights with slight changes in software/hardware/mechanical settings with each test, and then make subjective inferences about flight performance.
-The problem is subjective bias becomes a real issue when the differences between tests are subtle.
-PIDtoolbox was designed with this in mind.
-Below is everything you need to begin using PIDtoolbox.

 # Download